-Physical science is presented from a historical and humanistic viewpoint for nonscience majors.
+This lecture course is presented from a historical and humanistic viewpoint for non-science majors.
 Emphasis is placed on the study of basic concepts using a minimum of mathematics.
 Topics include fundamental concepts from physics, chemistry and astronomy.
 Prerequisite: Exit or exemption from Learning Support Reading and Math.
 Corequisite: PLAB 1011.

-\Satisfies College Preparatory Curriculum (CPC) in Science when cross-referenced as PHYS 1010 and PLAB 1010.
+Satisfies College Preparatory Curriculum (CPC) in Science when cross-referenced as PHYS 1010 and PLAB 1010.
 PHYS 1011 cannot be repeated for credit if taken to satisfy a CPC requirement.